Harnessing the power of research to learn and generate new insights, enabling the arts community to be strategic, focused and adaptive.

 Ripple Effect Map

-Dive into this Ripple Effect Map, which allows you to travel outward from Spring 2024 (when the Designing Your Data Narrative Learning Series ended), through Autumn 2024, to Spring 2025 (1 year out from the conclusion of the Learning Series).
+Dive into this Ripple Effect Map, which allows you to travel outward from Spring 2024 (when the Designing Your Data Narrative Learning Series ended), through Winter 2024, to Spring 2025 (1 year out from the conclusion of the Learning Series).
 By capturing these stages, Mass Culture is able to evaluate to what extent change has occurred at each participating organization.
 This will help inform future iterations of the Designing Your Data Narrative Learning Series.

 Brampton Arts Organization